Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 New Castle County

 The city of Wilmington also offers a property tax exemption for senior citizens.
-Seniors can claim an exemption of up to $715.64 annually and may also receive a discount on their sewer and water bills.
-Qualifying seniors must have a maximum income of $19,000 for married couples or $15,000 for singles, excluding Social Security income.
+Seniors can claim an exemption of up to $565 annually and may also receive a discount on their sewer and water bills.
+Qualifying seniors have a maximum income of $19,000 for married couples or $15,000 for singles, excluding Social Security income.

 Sussex County

-Photo credit: ©iStock.com
+Photo credit: ©iStock.com/

-Sussex County has some of the lowest property tax rates, not just in the state of Delaware, but in the entire country.
-In fact, a typical Sussex County homeowner pays just $1,120 annually in property taxes, which comes in at about one-third of the U.S. average.
+Sussex County has some of the lowest property tax rates not just in the state of Delaware, but in the entire country.
+A typical Sussex County homeowner pays just $766 annually in property taxes, about one-third the U.S. average.
+The median home value in Sussex County is more than $231,000 so that makes the average effective property tax rate in Sussex County is 0.33%.

 Kent County